simonkowallik/as3ninja/docs/vault.rst

       "myAPI": {{ ninja.secrets.myAPI | vault | jsonify }}
     }

-We use `vault` as a filter and the vaule of ``ninja.secrets.myAPI`` is passed as the first parameter automatically by jinja2.
+We use `vault` as a filter and the value of ``ninja.secrets.myAPI`` is passed as the first parameter automatically by jinja2.
 ``vault`` will read all keys in the passed parameter and try to retrieve the relevant secret from Vault.

 Run as3ninja: